Yorkie Poo Breed Guide

 As said previously, the Yorkie Poo is still a very young breed.
 However within the 10 years that they’ve been around, they’ve become one of the most popular designer dog hybrids known to date.
-This breed has increased in popularity year after year due to their loving personality, favorable genes, and affectionate charm.
+This breed, especially the Teacup Yorkie Poo, has increased in popularity year after year due to their loving personality, favorable genes, and affectionate charm.

 Feeding Recommendations for the Yorkie Poo

 Yorkie Poos can vary greatly in size, and that is why it’s very important to keep that in mind when coming up with a feeding regimen.
 Before coming up with a feeding schedule yourself, consult with your veterinarian to learn about their recommendations.
 Also, make sure to keep your pup hydrated and have a bowl of fresh water available at all times.

 Most importantly, make sure that you are feeding your pet foods with high-quality nutrition.
 Look for all natural ingredients such as chicken or vegetables.
 Many generic pet food companies include ingredients like soy, chicken by-product, wheat flour, or corn, which is very unhealthy for your dog.